dustinpfister/videoground-beta-world/README.md

 ## The Original general idea of 'Beta World'

-The term Beta is a reference to Beta Software, so in other words the Beta World is a world that is feature complete, but will contain a lot of problems, or for on reason or another does not feel like a finished product.
+The term Beta is in reference to Beta Software, so in other words the Beta World is a world that is feature complete, but will contain a lot of problems, or for on reason or another does not feel like a finished product just yet.

 The original idea for beta world was to make a series of skit like videos where there are just two characters, 'guy1', and 'guy2' and a world of objects in which they can interact with.
 All of the various assets should be in place when I start the very first video, and each video would just be another project where I am just playing around with assets that are all ready in place.